medialab/minet/docs/cli.md

   --chunk-size CHUNK_SIZE                         When sorting by date (default), the number of items to retrieve before shifting the inital query to circumvent the APIs limitations.
 Defaults to 500.
   --end-date END_DATE                             The latest date at which a post could be posted (UTC!).
 You can pass just a year or a year-month for convenience.
   -f {csv,jsonl}, --format {csv,jsonl}            Output format.
 Defaults to `csv`.
+  --in-list-ids IN_LIST_IDS                       Ids of the lists in which to search, separated by commas.
   --language LANGUAGE                             Language ISO code like "fr" or "zh-CN".
   -l LIMIT, --limit LIMIT                         Maximum number of posts to retrieve.
 Will fetch every post by default.
   --not-in-title                                  Whether to search terms in account titles also.